chonton/compose-maven-plugin/README.md

 ## Link Goal

-The [link](https://chonton.github.io/helmrepo-maven-plugin/0.0.1/link.html) goal binds by default to the **test** phase.
+The [link](https://chonton.github.io/compose-maven-plugin/link-mojo.html) goal binds by default to the **test** phase.
 Any dependency compose artifacts will be downloaded and un-jarred into the **target/compose** directory.
 While un-jarring, the contents are interpolated using maven properties.
 Any `${}` expression that is not assigned is left un-interpolated, allowing compose runtime interpolation to expand the expression.
-(Service ports with a variable published port are tracked in **target/compose/ports.yaml**.)
 The contents of **src/compose** is similarly processed.
 Missing dependencies or file overwrites will cause a failure.
 All files named `compose.yaml` will be added to a `docker compose config` execution with the project-directory set to **target/compose**.
 The linked application file is saved as **target/compose/linked.yaml**.

-ports.yaml:
-- property:
-  service:
-  private:

 ### Configuration